Mailchimp Email Marketing Turns Emails into Revenue

 - Consider using animated GIFs.
-The motion created by these files helps grab the attention of recipients.
+The motion created by these animated gifs helps grab the attention of recipients.

 - Set yourself apart with embedded video.
 This is one of the newest tactics in email marketing, and one that isn’t available with all email platforms.
 Using video content blocks not only helps your email generate interest, it shows that your company is on the cutting edge technologically.

 - Use clever prose.
 Writing that amuses or intrigues recipients is ideal.
 Of course, there’s a fine line between interesting and annoying, so compose carefully!

 One of the helpful features in Mailchimp is that it will encourage you to do things like adding an emoji to the email you’re crafting to create interest or alert you if it detects that your email is likely to perform poorly, for instance, if you have too many emojis.

 4 New Ways to Leverage Mailchimp Email Marketing

 - Mailchimp can be used for more than just the efficient sending of mass emails.
 Companies use the platform’s automation capabilities in a variety of ways to increase engagement with their audience and improve customer service.
 For example, you can set the system up to automatically welcome new email list subscribers.
 This type of message can result in as much as five times more orders than a typical bulk email.